-Steve Samaras Division Manager

-"Our team of State-licensed experts work diligently to provide the essential water services to your community.
-This year's CCR represents a summary of the water quality testing conducted during 2019 to protect your health."

-Moabi Regional Park water system is operated by the Special Districts Department (Department), Water and Sanitation Division.
+Steve Samaras Division Manager "Our team of State-licensed experts work diligently to provide the essential water services to your community.
+This year's CCR represents a summary of the water quality testing conducted during 2020 to protect your health."
+Moabi Regional Park water system is operated by the Department of Public Works, Special Districts Water and Sanitation Division (Department).
 The regional park is located in the Needles area of San Bernardino County.